App version: 0.1.0

 You May Get a Tax Deduction

 If you’re concerned that taking out a loan would mean you have to pay more in taxes, don’t be.
 The money you receive as a loan doesn’t count as part of your revenue.
-And a potential plus is that the interest you pay on the loan may be tax-deductible.
+And a potential plus is that the interest you pay on the loan may be tax deductible.

-What is Revolving Credit?
+What Is Revolving Credit?

-Revolving credit provides working capital or credit to cover small business costs.
+Revolving credit provides working capital or credit to cover small business expenses.
 It can include lines of credit, trade lines from vendors, and/or business credit cards.
 With each one, you’re approved to use up to a set amount of credit, but you aren’t required to take it all out at once.
 You pay back what you’ve used, and interest is only charged on what you haven’t paid back.
 For example, let’s say you get a line of credit of $20,000 for your small business.
 In the first month, you take out $10,000 but pay back $5,000 that same month.
 That means that you’ll pay payments and interest on the $5,000 you still owe, and you’ll still be able to draw on the remaining $15,000.

 Features of Revolving Credit